techidaily/site-win11/source/_posts/surging-downloads-overcome-the-01kbs-stall-on-windows.md

 Here are the steps for downloading the latest network drivers:

-1. Open Device Manager using one of the[many ways to open the Device Manager](https://www.makeuseof.com/windows-open-device-manager/) .
+1. Open Device Manager using one of the [many ways to open the Device Manager](https://www.makeuseof.com/windows-open-device-manager/) .
 2. Double-click on**Network adapters** .
 3. Right-click on the installed network driver, and choose the**Update driver** option.
 ![The network adapters section in Windows Device Manager.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/05/update-network-drivers-win-11.jpg)